phthallo/phthallo.github.io/_posts/2024-03-09-static-site-portfolio.md

 ---

-Two days ago, I made the spontaneous decision to create a website that was 1. functional and 2. relatively nice looking? [^1] Front-end development isn't my strong suit, so I settled on using pre-made themes - in particular, the [Chirpy theme](https://github.com/cotes2020/jekyll-theme-chirpy) for Jekyll.
+Two days ago, I made the spontaneous decision to create a website that was 1. functional and 2. relatively nice looking? [^1] Front-end development isn't my strong suit, so I settled on using pre-made themes - in particular, the [Chirpy theme](https://github.com/cotes2020/jekyll-theme-chirpy) for Jekyll (this is, in fact, my first foray into mostly-vanilla HTML and CSS)

 [Jekyll](https://github.com/rouge-ruby/rouge/wiki/List-of-supported-languages-and-lexers) is an open-source static-site generator written in the programming language Ruby.
 While it's intended for blogs, it 'builds' and styles each page using HTML and CSS.
 Unlike no-code site builders (some that come to mind are [Carrd](https://carrd.co) and [Squarespace](https://squarespace.com)) users can freely edit exactly what appears on their website.
 This means there's a nigh-infinite amount of customisation that can be done.

+> Tools
+> - Jekyll
+> - VSCode
+> - HTML, SASS
+{: .prompt-info }

 > SACE Thrive Capabilities
 > - Being Intentional